 A: Youth are provided with the clothing and personal hygiene items that he or she needs while in placement.
 Please check with your son/daughter's youth center for rules and procedures regarding special occasion gifts and other permitted personal items.

 Q: Are youth allowed to receive mail?

 A: Youth are able to send and receive mail.
 Incoming and outgoing mail may be opened in the presence of the youth and inspected for contraband.
-Some facilities allow additional publications to be sent to your son/daughter (such as magazines).
-The facility can provide you with a list of approved publications.
+Some youth centers allow additional publications to be sent to your son/daughter (such as magazines).
+The youth center can provide you with a list of approved publications.
 Mail that is deemed to pose a safety and security threat will be read in the presence of the youth and may subsequently be withheld.
 If a safety threat exists, the item may be processed with law enforcement or if appropriate, placed in the youth’s property storage for later claiming.